Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Proper Orthogonal Decomposition (POD)

-Now, we provide DQ POD-ROM approximation errors in Lemma~\ref{lemma:DQ_POD_approx_errors_Wnorm} proven in \cite{iliescu2014are} by considering different norms and projections onto $X^r$.
-Furthermore, we present the uniform DQ POD-ROM projection error bounds in Theorem~\ref{thm:DQ_uniform_estimates} proved in (\!\!\cite{koc2021optimal}, Theorem 3.7).
-These results are necessary to prove DQ POD-ROM error bounds and show their optimality behavior in Section~\ref{sec:DQ_err_estimate}.
+Now, we provide DQ POD approximation errors in Lemma~\ref{lemma:DQ_POD_approx_errors_Wnorm} proven in \cite{iliescu2014are} by considering different norms and projections onto $ X^r = \mathrm{span}\{ \varphi_i \}_{i=1}^r \subset \mathcal{H} $.
+Furthermore, we present the uniform DQ POD projection error bounds in Theorem~\ref{thm:DQ_uniform_estimates} proven in \cite{koc2021optimal}, Theorem 3.7.
+These results are necessary to prove DQ ROM error bounds and show their optimality behavior in Section~\ref{sec:DQ_err_estimate}.